softwarecrafters-io/ts-eslint-prettier-jest/Readme.md

-# TypeScript + ESLINT + Prettier + Husky with Jest.
-Minimal template
+# TypeScript + ESLint + Prettier + Husky with Jest.

-You can use it to build a new project.
+You can use this template to build a new project or to practice Katas.

 This template includes:
 * TypeScript 3.9.5